GreenVortex/NESS/bin/Debug/Readme.md

-<h1 align='center'>Welcome to Pretzel👋</h1>
+<h1 align='center'>Welcome to Dungeons and Dice👋</h1>

-> An automated text app developed ib python, forget to to text your girlfriend?
-Pretzel won't
+> A dice rolling utility for role playing games.

-This project was made with Python💻
+This project was made with Javascript💻

 ## Version
-Alpha Build 1
+3.0

 ## Install
 ```sh